 With miles of dusty semi-arid grassland unexpectedly dotted with acacia trees and green marsh fed by underground water sources, Amboseli National Park features large herds of elephants wallowing in the shallows, dust-bathing or coming so close to your vehicle that you can see their eyelashes.

 Africa’s tallest mountain might be in Tanzania, but the best views of Mt Kilimanjaro are undoubtedly from Kenya.
 On a clear day, you can see its snowcapped peak jutting out into the sky, making an incredible shot for photographers.
-Come evening, kick back with a sundowner and enjoy the views, which are even better at sunrise from the vantage point of a hot air balloon.
+Come evening, kick back with a sundowner and enjoy the views, or get an early night and head out at sunrise when views are even better from the vantage point of a hot-air balloon.

 Wildlife use the neighboring Kimana Sanctuary as a corridor to move from the park to the Chyulu Hills and Tsavo, and your visit supports a community-owned conservancy – Kenya’s first, set up in 1996.
-To champion the shift from hunting to conservation in a community where killing lions was once a rite of passage, they also host a fun biennial Maasai Olympics, in which young men compete in club- and spear-throwing, high jumping and sprinting races.
+To champion the shift from hunting to conservation in a community where killing lions was once a rite of passage, Amboseli hosts a fun biennial Maasai Olympics, in which young men compete in club- and spear-throwing, high jumping and sprinting races.

 Best place for hiking